The Bankrate promise

 - You can lose money in a 529 plan, depending on the investment.
 If you invest in market-based assets such as stocks, stock funds and bonds, among others, you can lose money.
 Only FDIC-backed products are protected against loss.

 - Investment options can differ markedly among plans.
 Your choice of investible funds, stocks or other vehicles is up to each state’s plan administrator.
-So you may not be able to get the investment options you want with your own state’s plan.
+This means you may not be able to get the investment options you want with your own state’s plan or they may cost too much.
+Here are some of the common fees to watch out for.

 - If not used, the money will have to be withdrawn and you may owe taxes and penalties.
 If the money in the account cannot be used, you’ll have to withdraw it and pay taxes on any gains.
 The good news is that you can hold the account open as long as there’s a living beneficiary, and the beneficiary can be changed indefinitely.
 So you have time to shuffle things around to avoid the downside.

 - The investment options can be confusing.
 Many 529 plans offer a range of investment options, and you may need to pick without the benefit of an expert.
-So you’ll want to understand their risks and rewards as clearly as you can.
+That’s one reason why it’s important to understand their risks and rewards as clearly as you can.

 - Prepaid tuition plans are good only at the specific institution.
 If the plan beneficiary doesn’t go to the institution where the prepaid plan was established, the plan will not be useful, though you’ll still be able to access the cash stored in it.

-Those are the biggest advantages and disadvantages of 529 plans.
+Those are the biggest advantages and disadvantages of 529 plans, but these plans can offer a few other hidden disadvantages, too.

 It can’t be stressed enough how critical it is to follow the rules of the 529 plan that you sign up for — and those rules differ from state to state.
 If you run afoul of the rules, it could cost you in taxes and penalties, money that could otherwise go to something valuable.